jackeen/udacity-algorithms-project-2/explanation_5.md

 ## Space complexity

-Suppose the average length of word is n and the number of the word is m, the space complexity is O(n * m).
+Suppose the average of length of word is n and the number of the word is m, the space complexity is O(n * m).
 In practice, most of words is containing or contained by others, so, it is father less then this evaluated result.

+## Modular complexity

+> supposed n and m is similar to previous part

+'Trie' complexity
+ - Method 1 'insert'
+   time complexity: O(n)
+   space complexity: O(1)

+ - Method 2 'find'
+   time complexity: O(n)
+   space complexity: O(1)

+'TrieNode' complexity
+ - Method 1 'insert'
+   time complexity: O(1)
+   space complexity: O(1)

+ - Method 2 'suffixes'
+   time complexity: O(m * n)
+   space complexity: O(m * n)

+ - Method 3 '_suffixes_walk'
+   time complexity: O(m * n)
+   space complexity: O(m * n)